cyrilcolinet/epytodo_2017/README.md

 - task
 - user_has_task

-> :bulb: Think about the last one : why do you need this ?
+> :bulb: Think about the last one : why do you need this ?<br />
 > Maybe it has to do with relationship...

 Here are all fields (with types or values) which you must have into your tables: